 Beeswax — made from the caps of bee honeycombs — is the oldest known material used for candles.
 And one of the cleanest.

 What makes beeswax the gold standard for non-toxic candles?
-Let me count the ways: It’s natural, burns super-clean, is non-allergenic, and remains practically soot-free.
+Let me count the ways: It’s natural, burns super-clean, is non-allergenic and remains practically soot-free.

-So, beeswax candles are not only clean candles, they are actually healthy candles.
+So, beeswax candles are not only clean candles; they are actually healthy candles.

 Coconut wax candles

-Which brings us to coconut wax — the newest kid on the block that gives both a clean burn (no soot!) and has a great scent throw.
+This brings us to coconut wax — the newest kid on the block that gives both a clean burn (no soot!) and has a great scent throw.

 Wax blends

-These make them at par with paraffin wax candles — neither more eco-friendly, nor more non-toxic.
+These make them at par with paraffin wax candles — neither more eco-friendly nor more non-toxic.

 Is there a non-toxic candle wick?